EyasuTeshome/shifttracker/interview-prep/record-behavioral-questions-videos.md

 **Spend 30 minutes working on this exercise**

-1. Choose two behavioral video questions that you would like to answer.
-You have a choice: you can either choose questions from your behavioral grid or the following link: [30 behavioral interview questions you should be ready to answer](https://www.themuse.com/advice/30-behavioral-interview-questions-you-should-be-ready-to-answer).
+1. Choose two behavioral video questions that you would like to answer from your behavioral grid.

 2. Prepare your setting to record videos, considering the guidelines above for creating a good behavioral video.